woupiestek/scryptic/log.md

 is in different branches... i.e. `x = e` effectively becomes `if e then x = true else x = false`.

+### refining

+No jump from halfway in a subroutine, only allow them at the end.
+It could help with dead code elimination as well.
+It could drastically simplify the compilation of anything invloving booleans.
+I don't like how much code I needed to copy here.
+And I haven gotten round to tracking variables yet...

+It is weird to have that experience again, of getting everything right without testing.

+### if statement syntax

+We could just require blocks for the branches behind the statement, avoid sabiguous scoping that way.
+The block in turn could just use the `(,)` delimiters, if they are indeed expressions.

 ## 2024-02-24

 ### control structures